Jan Peterson: Career

-Peterson has worked with many community organizations devoted to arts, culture, education, and history.
+Peterson has worked with many community organizations that promote arts, culture, education, and history.
 These include the Nanaimo Historical Society, the Nanaimo District Museum Society, the Nanaimo Community Archives Society, the Friends of North Island College, the Alberni District Historical Society, the Alberni Valley Community Arts Council, the Alberni Valley Chamber of Commerce, and the Alberni Valley Museum Advisory Board.
 She holds honorary lifetime memberships in both the Alberni District Historical Society and the Alberni Valley Community Arts Council.

-She has repeatedly been recognized for her community service and her contributions to the historical record of Vancouver Island, including: 1997 and 1999 Certificates of Honour from the British Columbia Historical Federation; a Canada 125 medal for community service; a certificate of appreciation from the City of Port Alberni for historical research; and a Heritage Award from the Alberni Valley Museum & Heritage Commission.
-In 2018, the City of Nanaimo awarded her the inaugural Honour in Heritage Award, recognizing her outstanding support, advocacy, promotion, and interpretation of Nanaimo's heritage and history.
+She has repeatedly been recognized for her community service and her contributions to the historical record of Vancouver Island, including 1997 and 1999 Certificates of Honor from the British Columbia Historical Federation; a Canada 125 medal for community service; a certificate of appreciation from the City of Port Alberni for historical research; and a Heritage Award from the Alberni Valley Museum & Heritage Commission.
+In 2018, the City of Nanaimo awarded her the inaugural Honor in Heritage Award, recognizing her outstanding support, advocacy, promotion, and interpretation of Nanaimo's heritage and history.